Intrivus/Aseductor/README.md

 (Remember to only extract the file and stuff of the source code and not the whole folder)

 I'll make a video soon although this is only a very simple batch script :D

+#Others
+The script automatically compile aseprite in C:/aseprite/build/bin You can delete the aseprite folder in C:/ after finish compiling if you already moved the program